brycemac35/SD42_PUBLIC_MD/SD42_DOCX_Style_Template.md

-# SD42 Work Instruction — DOCX Style Template (v2.0)
+# SD42 Work Instruction — DOCX Style Template (v2.1)
 ### Hybrid Checklist + Appendix Format for use with GitHub Copilot, Microsoft 365 Copilot, or any AI code assistant

+> **What's new in v2.1 (backward compatible):** Adds a documented *hand-holding* detail level for How-To Guides — a third numbering level (1 → a → i), an `appendixSubSubStep()` helper, a monospace `code()` helper for exact commands, an optional **Appendix A: Before You Begin — Computer & Console Basics** primer, a new **Writing Click-by-Click Appendices** guidance section, and an updated HT- AI prompt.
+All v2.0 documents remain valid; the new pieces are additive.

 ---